 I study comparative politics and international relations, with a special focus on ethnic conflict, domestic terrorism, the political economy of development, and East Asian security.
 In my work I apply a variety of methods, including field experiment, game theory, statistical analysis, qualitative archival work, and social network analysis.

-My research is published or forthcoming in Energy Policy, International Studies Quarterly, Journal of East Asian Studies, Security Studies, and The China Review.
+My publications have appeared in Energy Policy, International Studies Quarterly, Journal of East Asian Studies, Security Studies, and The China Review.

 My Google Scholar profile can be found here.